rapidhere/grunt-simple-commonjs/README.md

 Currently we support these CommonJS specifications:

-1.  you can use `require()` to import port a .js file or .json file.
+1.  you can use `require()` to import a .js file or .json file.
 Dependency Cycle is allowed.
 2.  you can use `exports` variable to set the out interface of the module.
 3.  you can use `module` variable to handle the module. `module.exports` is equal to `exports`, and `module.id` is the identifier of the module wich you can import with `require(id)`.

-Note that, because this is 'simple', `module.id` is not readonly(in specification this should be read only).
-And if you change `module.id`, there will be no affection on the truly id of the module.
+Note that, because this is 'simple', `module.id` is not readonly(in specification this should be readonly).
+And if you change `module.id`, there will be no effection on true id of the module.

 This plugin is still under development, for issues please contact me on github